jfoadi/ExamMA50291/ReadMe.md

+# Adam Young
+# 05/12/2024

-# Information about the work I have done
+# Information about the work I have done on the package and test files:

 ## 1
 > I have fixed the file 'test0_cm.py' by changing '._doc_' to '.__doc__'